Introduction to JDBC (Java Database Connectivity)

-JDBC or Java Database Connectivity is a specification from Sun microsystems that provides a standard abstraction(that is API or Protocol) for java applications to communicate with various databases.
-It provides the language with java database connectivity standard.
+JDBC or Java Database Connectivity is a Java API to connect and execute the query with the database.
+It is a specification from Sun microsystems that provides a standard abstraction(API or Protocol) for java applications to communicate with various databases.
+It provides the language with java database connectivity standards.
 It is used to write programs required to access databases.
-JDBC along with the database driver is capable of accessing databases and spreadsheets.
+JDBC, along with the database driver, can access databases and spreadsheets.
 The enterprise data stored in a relational database(RDB) can be accessed with the help of JDBC APIs.

 Definition of JDBC(Java Database Connectivity)